 • Assistant Dean of Students (Chair)

-• Associate Vice President for Student Affairs
+• Associate Vice President and Dean of Students

 • Associate Dean for Wellness and Director of the Counseling Center